snaplet/docs-old/docs/03-getting-started/03-data-operations.md

 # Data operations

 Snaplet has four operations for manipulating the data in a snapshot:
-- **Transform:** Make existing data safe and suitable for development by transforming personally identifiable data
+- **Transform:** Make existing data suitable for development by transforming the original value into a new one
-- **Exclude:** Ignore data in specific tables
+- **Exclude:** Remove data in specific tables
 - **Reduce (Subset):** Capture a subset of data whilst keeping referential integrity intact
 - **Generate:** Seed values when you don't have any data

 These operations are defined as code via config files and JavaScript functions.
 This gives a development team control over the shape of their data, and introduces a _"gitops style workflow"_ for database snapshot management.

 In this guide we're going to focus on transforming and excluding data.